Students Rights and Responsibilities Handbook

 Students may have the right to gather informally during the regular student school day provided they meet the following criteria:

-- Students gathered informally shall not disrupt the orderly operation of the educational process.
+- Such gatherings shall not disrupt the orderly operation of the educational process.

-- Students gathered informally shall not infringe upon the rights of others to pursue their activities.
+- Such gatherings shall not infringe upon the rights of others to pursue their activities.

 TTSD’s attendance policy for excused and unexcused absences applies to absences resulting from informal gatherings during school hours.
 Parents/guardians must pre-arrange the absence for their student or contact the school’s attendance line for the absence to be excused.
 Students with excused absences will be responsible for making up any missed schoolwork.
 Teachers will provide reasonable opportunities for students to complete assignments and assessments in line with the course syllabus and classroom expectations.